pdarden/power_punk/power-punk-app/README.md

 ### Creating a Project

-1. Connect your wallet
+1. Connect your wallet using embedded authentication
 2. Click "Create Project"
 3. Fill in project details including:
-   - Title and description
+   - Project title and description
+   - Project type (with visual icon selection)
+   - Escrow type: Agent Escrow (CDP AgentKit) or Smart Contract Escrow
-   - Location (with coordinates)
+   - Location with coordinates
    - Funding goal and unit costs
-   - Timeline and milestones
+   - Project timeline and deadline
-   - Optional dynamic pricing curves
-4. Submit to create project agent and wallet
+4. Deploy smart contract or create agent wallet based on escrow choice

 ### Contributing to a Project

-1. Browse projects on the map or list view
+1. Browse projects using interactive map or filterable list view
-2. Select a project to view details
+2. Click on project markers or "View Project" to see detailed information
-3. Choose number of units to purchase
+3. Use the contribution widget to select number of units
-4. Complete payment through connected wallet
+4. Complete USDC payment through embedded wallet integration
-5. Receive confirmation and track contribution
+5. Receive transaction confirmation and track your contribution in real-time

 ### Referral System